Madhyamaheshwar: Access

 The base of the trek is Aktolidhar/Ransi which is 22-24 kilometres away from Ukhimath.
 From there the trekking way starts.
 After 6 kilometres is Goundar village a small chatti, with a place to stay where there are 3 lodges to stay.
 After 2 km lies Bantoli, the point of confluence of Saraswati Ganga and Morkhanda Ganga then it's called Madhyamaheshwar ganga Or Madhu ganga.
 Then comes Khatara, Nanu, Maikhambachatti, Kunchatti and then comes Madhyamaheswar.
 The proper trekking distance is 16-18 kilometres from Aktolidhar/Ransi.

 Gaundhar and Kalimath are two important places on the route to Madhyamaheshwar.
+(However route for kalimath get changed before Ukhimath it's on Kedarnath route.)
 Kalimath (1463 m) in particular, is of importance for the large number of pilgrims who visit the place for spiritual comfort and hence it is called the Sidh Peeth (Spiritual center).
 Kalimath is famous for the temples to goddesses Mahakali and Mahalakshmi, and Shiva and one of his ferocious forms - Bhairava.
 The Navaratri time is of special significance at this place when much large devotees visit the place.